psmyles/imgplex/docs/getting-started.md

 ## Gotchas and Common Mistakes

-**You can't delete the Input or Output nodes.** They're the fixed anchors of every workflow.
+**You can't delete the last Input node or the last output node.** A minimum of one Input and one output node (Image Output, Text Output, or Flipbook Output) must always remain.
 If you need to change what they do, use the Inspector or add nodes before/after them.

 **Each input port only accepts one wire.** If you need the same value in multiple places, wire the _source_ output to each destination separately - fan out from the source, not into the destination.